 When you’re not using a real estate agent or a property manager, you will not be able to list your property in the MLS.
 The advantage of listing your property in the MLS is being able to reach all the agents that are working with renters, and have your listing syndicated across all the major real estate websites.

-However, you can still reach a lot of renters by listing your property on these three sites:
+However, you can still reach a lot of renters by listing your property on these four sites:

 - Facebook Marketplace